Odysseus: Journey home to Ithaca

 Guided by Circe's instructions, Odysseus and his crew cross the ocean and reach a harbor at the western edge of the world, where Odysseus sacrifices to the dead and summons the spirit of the old prophet Tiresias for advice.
 Next Odysseus meets the spirit of his own mother, who had died of grief during his long absence.
 From her, he learns for the first time news of his own household, threatened by the greed of Penelope's suitors.
 Odysseus also talks to his fallen war comrades and the mortal shade of Heracles.

 Odysseus and his men return to Circe's island, and she advises them on the remaining stages of the journey.
 They skirt the land of the Sirens, pass between the six-headed monster Scylla and the whirlpool Charybdis, where they row directly between the two.
 However, Scylla drags the boat towards her by grabbing the oars and eats six men.

 They land on the island of Thrinacia.
-There, Odysseus' men ignore the warnings of Tiresias and Circe and hunt down the sacred cattle of the sun god Helios.
-Helios tells Zeus what happened and demands Odysseus' men be punished or else he will take the sun and shine it in the Underworld.
-Zeus fulfills Helios' demands by causing a shipwreck during a thunderstorm in which all but Odysseus drown.
-He washes ashore on the island of Ogygia, where Calypso compels him to remain as her lover for seven years, during which she rapes him.
+There, Odysseus's men ignore the warnings of Tiresias and Circe and hunt down the sacred cattle of the sun god Helios.
+Helios tells Zeus what happened and demands Odysseus's men be punished or else he will take the sun and shine it in the Underworld.
+Zeus fulfills Helios's demands by causing a shipwreck during a thunderstorm in which all but Odysseus drown.
+He washes ashore on the island of Ogygia, where Calypso compels him to remain as her lover for seven years.
 He finally escapes when Hermes tells Calypso to release Odysseus.

 Odysseus is shipwrecked and befriended by the Phaeacians.
 After he tells them his story, the Phaeacians, led by King Alcinous, agree to help Odysseus get home.
 They deliver him at night, while he is fast asleep, to a hidden harbor on Ithaca.
-He finds his way to the hut of one of his own former slaves, the swineherd Eumaeus, and also meets up with Telemachus returning from Sparta.
+He finds his way to the hut of one of his own former slaves, the swineherd Eumaeus, and also meets up with his son Telemachus returning from Sparta.
 Athena disguises Odysseus as a wandering beggar to learn how things stand in his household.